Flower Spotlight: Air Plants

 What are Air Plants?

 Air plants are a unique type of flowering plant.
-They are scientifically designated as epiphyte, and as such naturally grow on other plants without acting as a parasite.
-In nature, they are found in more tropical, humid environments on the branches of trees.
+They are scientifically designat as epiphytes, and as such naturally grow on other plants without acting as a parasite.
+In nature, they\ found in more tropical, but humid environments on the branches of trees.
 In fact, they have similar growing preferences to orchids and some species of ferns.

-Air plants as we know them in artificial habitats are inconspicuous.
-They are most commonly recognized as small, hand-sized or smaller plants, covered in a dusty coating of gray hairs, with anywhere from bright green and red to mild gray sprays of inflexible, linear leaves.
-However, in their natural environments they grow impressively, up to more than ten times their size in indoor garden settings!
+Air plants as we know them in artificial habitats are inconspicuous. so They are most commonly recognize as small, hand-sized or smaller plants, covered in a dusty coating of gray hairs, with anywhere from bright green and red to mild gray sprays of inflexible, linear leaves.
+However, in their natural environments, they grow impressively, up to more than ten times their size in indoor garden settings!